 Consequently, the recently held consultation asked whether the current tasks and powers of the ESAs are sufficient to protect consumers and how they could be improved in this respect.

 Learning from the experience of the UK, the twin peak model could be an interesting option.
-In the UK, the former Financial Services Authority has left behind a number of scandals causing significant detriment to consumers (PPI, payday loans, etc).
-Having both the objectives of prudential supervision and consumer protection, it had not been sufficiently sensitive to consumer problems, and prudential matters had often been prioritized.
+In the UK, the former Financial Services Authority, having both the mandates of prudential supervision and consumer protection, failed to properly balance its two limbs of supervision.
+Although it is said to have paid more attention to conduct matters, having too much to do resulted in a number of conduct failures causing significant detriment to consumers (PPI, payday loans, etc).
 The creation of a separate consumer protection authority (the Financial Conduct Authority) has improved consumer protection standards and practice, and the approach so far seems to work well for the UK.
 However, we must admit, that although the solution of having only one supervisory authority for the entire EU financial market sounds appealing, it is a radical suggestion that requires, among others, substantial background research.

 What do you think, is there a need for an EU Financial Consumer Protection Authority, and is it a viable solution?